Going Keto To Lose Weight Or Balance Blood Sugar? This Doctor Wants You To Think Twice

 5. Plain and simple: Prolonged ketosis can be dangerous.

-The keto diet, like many other extreme nutrition protocols, comes with its fair share of risks—including kidney stones and mineral deficiencies that can have serious consequences.
-The diet also comes with its own period of transition as the body adjusts to a state of carbohydrate starvation known as the "keto flu," which includes symptoms such as gastrointestinal disturbances.
-Other more concerning side effects of the diet include potential fractures, acidosis, and pancreatitis.
+The keto diet, like many other extreme nutrition protocols, comes with its fair share of risks—including kidney stones7 and mineral deficiencies8 that can have serious consequences.
+The diet also comes with its own period of transition as the body adjusts to a state of carbohydrate starvation known as the "keto flu," which includes symptoms such as gastrointestinal9 disturbances.
+Other more concerning side effects of the diet include potential fractures10, acidosis11, and pancreatitis12.
 The potential for harm is the main reason I do not recommend the keto diet to patients.

 Readers looking to lose weight may feel hopeless knowing that the keto diet may not be as helpful as they once thought.
 However, the healthiest and safest diet for humans is one that emphasizes eating whole, plant-based foods, of which there are many healthy variations.
 And that is something certainly to take comfort in!